-The blog’s first ever Photo of the Week feature comes from the village of Husan just west of Bethlehem in the occupied West Bank.
-This 2004 photograph shows two children eating snacks and walking down a sidewalk showing evidence of an earlier rain.
-In the background is a graffiti mural showing Islamic phrases and a leaning and off-colored palm tree framing the Ka’bah and Masjid An-Nabawi.
+Two children eat snacks while walking through the village of Husan just west of Bethlehem in the occupied West Bank not long after a rainstorm.
+The graffiti mural in the background shows Islamic phrases and a leaning and off-colored palm tree framing the Ka’bah and Masjid An-Nabawi.

 What really gives this photograph life is the mural’s bold blend of art and religion.
 Graffiti in Palestine is quite common and serves many functions, mainly as loud, politicized, or religion-oriented forms of expression.
 Husan’s graffiti scene is no different.